Easy No-Roll Pie Crust

 Nut Flour Pie Crust

-There was a time, when I was growing up, nut flours were never to be found in the grocery store.
 Henceforth, if we wanted nuts to be used in a crumble or as a flour, we had to smash the heck out of the nuts.
-Remembering the fun, as a kid, to wrap the nuts in a dish towel, and smash with a mallet or hammer.

-With a food processor, blender or spice grinder it’s easy to grind nuts into a powdery flour that makes a scrumptious, cookie-like, rustic pie crust.
+With a food processor, blender or spice grinder, it’s easy to grind nuts into a powdery flour that makes a scrumptious, cookie-like, rustic pie crust.

 Baking A No-Roll Pie Crust

-There is no need to pre-bake /blind-bake this pie crust; simply fill and bake until the pie filling is cooked to your specifications.
+There is no need to pre-bake/blind-bake this pie crust; simply fill and bake until the pie filling is cooked to your specifications.

-You can, however, bake this pie crust if planning to use it for a pie filling that is not in need of baking; such as a pudding, or precooked custard or even an ice cream pie.
+You can however, bake this pie crust when planning to use for a pie filling that is not in need of baking.

-Should you want this pie crust pre-baked, simply blind-bake as you would any other pie crust; line the inside of the crust with parchment paper, pour dried beans in to hold it down, and bake until crisp and firm.
+Line the inside of the crust with parchment paper, pour dried beans (or ceramic), into the crust to hold it down, and bake until crisp and firm.

 Fillings For A No-roll Pie Crust